-A pretest, such as the Diagnostic Test, can also be used to gauge the food safety knowledge level of your learners.
+Practice tests can also be used to gauge the alcohol safety knowledge level of your learners.
 A quick group exercise using a case study activity can also provide a quick gauge.

 Types of Learners That May Be Encountered

 It is important for you to be on the lookout for certain types of learners who may be present in the classroom.
 The more you know about your audience, the more effective you will be.
 The types of learners you may encounter include the following.